mauroseb/mauroseb.github.io/_posts/2022-03-18-metallb-in-bgp-mode.md

 When MetalLB works in BGP mode, it makes use of FRR[^4], an opensource project that started as an spin off of Quagga, and provides GNU/Linux based fully featured IP routing capabilities.
 It supports all sort of routing protocols, and among them the one MetalLB needs: BGP.

 BGP or Border Gateway Protocol is the Internet and industry de facto protocol for routing, which you probably heard of.
-In brief, BGPv4 was defined under RFC1654[^5] as an exterior gateway path-vector routing protocol, with the goal of conveying network reachibility between autonomous systems.
+In brief, BGPv4 was defined under RFC1654[^5] as an exterior gateway path-vector routing protocol, with the goal of conveying network reachability between autonomous systems.
 The autonomous system can be a flexible term but in its conception refers to a set of routers under a single technical administration, ideally with a common internal gateway protocol in use, common metrics, etc. Each AS will be identified by an ASN or autonomous system number that will be typically a unique 16-bit number (or 32 bits with RFC 4893).

 BGP minimum allowed time to keep a failed session (hold time) is 3 seconds, which may be unacceptable amount of time for a service to be unavailable.
-Therefore, in addition to the standard BGP speaking capabilities, MetalLB (and FRR) also supports to configure Bi-directional Forwarding Detection (or BFD) protocol.
+Therefore, in addition to the standard BGP speaking capabilities, MetalLB (and FRR) also supports configuring Bi-directional Forwarding Detection (or BFD) protocol.
 BFD adds further resiliency to the solution providing faster failure detection.
-It allows two routers to detect faults in the bidirectional path among them at subsencond intervals.
-BFD works at layer 3, and basically offers a lightweight liveness detection protocol (aka "hello" protocol) that is independant of the routing protocol itself, it will only limit itself to notify the routing protocol about the failure and not to take any corrective action.[^6]
+It allows two routers to detect faults in the bidirectional path among them at subsecond intervals.
+BFD works at layer 3, and basically offers a lightweight liveness detection protocol (aka "hello" protocol) that is independent of the routing protocol itself, it will only limit itself to notify the routing protocol about the failure and not to take any corrective action.[^6]

 ### Environment

-The network where the OpenShift cluster will run on needs an adjacent router to speak also BGP and BFD, moreover the router will do ECMP (Equal Cost Multipath) in order to distribute the incoming requests uniformly across multiple worker nodes.
+The network where the OpenShift cluster will run on needs an adjacent router which speaks also BGP and BFD, moreover the router will do ECMP (Equal Cost Multipath) in order to distribute the incoming requests uniformly across multiple worker nodes.
 So if a service is advertised from multiple worker nodes, each should get an even amount of requests.

 For this purpose I am going to use an isolated instance of FRR running containerized within an external system in order to emulate that router.